ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Intake Form Questionnaire

- e questionnaire should include a request for the candidate s rØsumØ
+The questionnaire should include a request for the candidate s rØsumØ

 (or LinkedIn profile URL), ask some questions required by legal and HR with respect to employment eligibility, and then ideally ask a few qual - ifying questions of the candidate. e qualifying questions should be light-touch, generally freeform, and possibly even technical questions to ensure the candidate is in the right ballpark for the role.
 For example, for